Names Inspired by Lucy

 Lucy has been used consistently for centuries.
 It began as an Anglicization of a saint's name and has since been frequently popular among English-speakers.
 In the United States, Lucy was a top 100 name through the mid-1920s.
 It returned to the top 100 in 2010 and recently returned to the top 50.

 While Lucy never completely went away, it is a revival name that is popular for the second time.
-Thus, the name is both timeless and vintage.
+That makes the name both timeless and vintage.
 In addition to appearing in every era, Lucy fits a range of personalities, from the ladylike to the spunky.
-Lucy is also short, sweet, and had a nickname-like sound despite its roots as a full name.
+Lucy is also short, sweet, and has a nickname-like sound despite its roots as a full name.

 This list will appeal to parents who love Lucy but find it too popular or ordinary.
 Name enthusiasts who love the name Lucy and parents seeking sister names will also enjoy this list.
 The names listed below have the same qualities that make Lucy appealing without sounding too similar or different.
 None of them rank in the current top 100, either.